cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 1. Open `/OBS-Technical-Assistant-Flyer.html` in a desktop browser.
 2. Verify visuals:
    - Cochran Films logo renders crisply with gold glow.
-   - Title shows “OBS Technical Assistant”.
+   - Title shows "OBS Technical Assistant".
    - When/times: 9/15 & 9/16; 10:30–1:30 (9/15) and 4:30–9:30 (9/16).
-3. Click “Download as PNG”.
+3. Click "Download as PNG".
 Expect `OBS-Tech-Assistant-Flyer-<timestamp>.png` to download.
 If blocked, take a screenshot of the card at 1080×1350.
 4. Resize to mobile (~390px).
 Layout stacks cleanly; no clipping or overflow.